Wacky-Mole/LegacyWard/README.md

 - **Claiming System:** A rare token is introduced as part of the mod, enabling players to claim a protected build as their own.
 This adds an element of rarity and strategy to the mod.

 - **Reverse Ward Concept:** LegacyWard operates as a reverse ward, safeguarding structures instead of keeping entities out.
 This innovative approach enhances the immersive nature of Valheim.
-****

-## <span style="color:red"> Semi-Private Mod </span>

-LegacyWard is intended for semi-private use.
-It is primarily designed for my Server (whenever that happens).

-<span style="color:red">This mod is configured to work in single-player mode only.
-Cooperative play or dedicated servers will auto-abort when attempting to use LegacyWard.</span>

-Feel free to download and enjoy LegacyWard on your local world.

-<span style="color:red"> TLDR.
-This mod will not work on your Server! </span>

 ## Installation